EurostarDigital/rdkafka-avro/README.md

 # rdkafka-avro

+## This repo has now been archived

+All the associated services have been migrated from Kafka to AWS SNS/SQS

 This library includes functionality to integrate node-rdkafka with the Kafka Schema Registry using Apache avro.

 Additional Features:
  - Basic auth with Schema Registry
  - In memory caching (default TTL 5 minutes)
  - Magic byte encoding (the schema registry will not recognise the avro format without this)

 ## Examples